dwyl/phoenix-liveview-counter-tutorial/README.md

 ### Step 4: Add `:fetch_live_flash` Plug to Browser Pipeline

+At the top of the file you should see the line
+`use LiveViewCounterWeb, :router`
+add the following import statement below it:
+`import Phoenix.LiveView.Router`

+Next we need to
-Replace the regular Phoenix flash plug with the LiveView flash plug.
+replace the regular Phoenix flash plug with the LiveView flash plug.

 Open the
 [`lib/live_view_counter_web/router.ex`](https://github.com/dwyl/phoenix-liveview-counter-tutorial/blob/b1f4fada6ae6d1a62a8c53ed7cb5f86aa4854171/lib/live_view_counter_web/router.ex#L4-L10)